amir-hossein-rajaezadeh/house_shope/README.md

 Flutter House selling app without using any animation package.

-In this project, I only use [Getx](https://pub.dev/packages/get) as Statemanager and navigate controller.
+In this project, I only use [Getx](https://pub.dev/packages/get) as Statemanager and Navigattion controller.